By Paul Barry | Assistant Buyer: Beer & Spirits

 India Pale Ale is undoubtedly the most popular beer style at the moment having grown from relative obscurity in the 1970s to now dominate craft beer brewing.
+There is more to IPA than meets the eye.
+The world’s most popular craft beer style grew in in prominence with “American style” IPAs, marked out by their intense citrus and grapefruit hop aromas and flavours.
 As peoples tastes acclimate to the hoppy bitterness and pungent fruity aromas of IPAs, brewers are on the lookout for new ways to develop the style.
-The ever evolving world of craft brewing has thrown out a whole host of new derivatives.
-So with that in mind here is Part One of my rundown on some of the more popular IPA sub-styles.
-You can check out part two , here
+This together with nature of experimentation in craft brewing has led to a plethora of sub-styles.
+Taking IPA’s hop forward characteristics and adding an extra dimension through the addition of fruits, changing the malt or borrowing characteristics from other beer styles.

 Double IPA/Imperial IPA

 The first sub-style to emerge are brewers tried to “push the envelope”.
 Bigger body, more hops and more alcohol.
 This soon took on another level with the introduction of Imperial or triple IPAs with even higher alcohol.
 Double IPAs can be prohibitive to make due to the amount of hops used and the duty on alcohol so are often only seen as limited releases but Carlow Brewing’s excellent O’Hara Double IPA is a great option available year round.

 Here rye is added to the malt bill, this lends a crisp spicy edge and a sometimes a slightly tangy tone while also adding a fuller mouthfeel to accentuate the hop notes.
 Check out Ruthless Rye from the masters of pale ale, Sierra Nevada.